Cattn/SPGC/README.md

 8. Head to your SIS and enjoy!

 ## F&Q
+#### How do I disable it?
+- You can disable the extension by clicking on the extension icon in the extension bar, then toggling the disable button off.

 Need additional help with navigating the UI?
 Watch the demo video!

 ## Contributors